mertall/bluequbit_hackathon/README.md

 - C: Column reduction
 - R: Rank simplification
 - S: Split simplification

 The order matters since each operation transforms the network differently.
 In practice, we experiment with different sequences (e.g. "CR", "R", or the full "ADCRS") to balance contraction speed, memory usage, and numerical accuracy.

 ### Contraction Path Optimization

 We leverage cotengra for finding efficient contraction paths.
 In our setup, we use a reusable hyperoptimizer with parameters tuned to our circuit’s complexity.
 For instance, we often choose optlib="nevergrad" or "optuna" (depending on our trade-off between exploration and speed) and set parameters such as:

-minimize="combo" (a balanced cost function) parallel=True to utilize multiple CPU cores
+minimize="combo" (a balanced cost function on memory and computational accuracy)
+parallel=True to utilize multiple CPU cores
 A limited max_time to prevent overlong optimization

 ### Sampling Strategy